wakatime/wakatime-blog/posts/70-wakatime-2025-wrapped.md

 We also include average trends for all WakaTime devs showing the most used languages, IDEs, and operating systems.
 These trends come from aggregating the WakaTime personal dashboard metrics when a developer installs one of our [IDE plugins][plugins].
 We can find new trends among software engineers using this data, for example this year a [new AI-powered editor][editors section] is gaining momentum: ❮placeholder❯.
-There’s more exciting data below… but first, a quick list of new features released in 2025.

 ## New Features & Milestones